aws-samples/aws-serverless-connect-wallboard/README.md

 ```

 ### References
-When specifying references to data coming from Connect the format for each reference is as follows:
+When specifying references to data in Amazon Connect the format for each is as follows:
 ```yaml
 xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx:yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy:AGENTS_AVAILABLE
 ```

-`xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` is taken from the Connect instance ARN.
+`xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` is the Connect instance identifier.
 For example, if an instance has an ARN of `arn:aws:connect:us-east-1:111122223333:instance/12345678-1234-1234-1234-123456789012` then you want to use `12345678-1234-1234-1234-123456789012` as the first part of the reference.
+You can retrieve the Connect instance id directly from the AWS command-line tool by running `aws connect list-instances` and using the `Id` field.

-`yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy` is taken from the Connect queue ARN.
+`yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy` is the Connect queue identifier.
 For example, if a queue has an ARN of `arn:aws:connect:us-east-1:111122223333:instance/12345678-1234-1234-1234-123456789012/queue/87654321-4321-4321-4321-210987654321` then you want to use `87654321-4321-4321-4321-210987654321` as the second part of the reference.
+You can retrieve the Queue id directly from the command-line by running `aws conenct list-queues --instance-id <Conenct instance id>` and using the `Id` field.

 Finally, you need to specify the metric that you wish to reference.
-There are many metrics available and the wallboard will retrieve both real-time and historical metrics for you without you needing to specify which API to use.
-See the [GetCurrentMetricData API documentation](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) for real-time metrics and the [GetMetric API documentation](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) for historical metrics.
-Examples, are `AGENTS_AVAILABLE` and `CONTACTS_ABANDONED`.
+There are many metrics available and the wallboard will retrieve both real-time and historical metrics for you without you needing to specify which is which.
+In this version, the wallboard supports the following metrics for each queue:
+ - CONTACTS_QUEUED
+ - CONTACTS_HANDLED
+ - CONTACTS_ABANDONED
+ - CONTACTS_CONSULTED
+ - CONTACTS_AGENT_HUNG_UP_FIRST
+ - CONTACTS_HANDLED_INCOMING
+ - CONTACTS_HANDLED_OUTBOUND
+ - CONTACTS_HOLD_ABANDONS
+ - CONTACTS_TRANSFERRED_IN
+ - CONTACTS_TRANSFERRED_OUT
+ - CONTACTS_TRANSFERRED_IN_FROM_QUEUE
+ - CONTACTS_TRANSFERRED_OUT_FROM_QUEUE
+ - CALLBACK_CONTACTS_HANDLED
+ - CALLBACK_CONTACTS_HANDLED
+ - API_CONTACTS_HANDLED
+ - CONTACTS_MISSED
+ - OCCUPANCY
+ - HANDLE_TIME
+ - AFTER_CONTACT_WORK_TIME
+ - QUEUED_TIME
+ - ABANDON_TIME
+ - QUEUE_ANSWER_TIME
+ - HOLD_TIME
+ - INTERACTION_TIME
+ - INTERACTION_AND_HOLD_TIME
+ - SERVICE_LEVEL
+ - AGENTS_AVAILABLE
+ - AGENTS_ONLINE
+ - AGENTS_ON_CALL
+ - AGENTS_STAFFED
+ - AGENTS_AFTER_CONTACT_WORK
+ - AGENTS_NON_PRODUCTIVE
+ - AGENTS_ERROR
+ - CONTACTS_IN_QUEUE
+ - OLDEST_CONTACT_AGE
+ - CONTACTS_SCHEDULED

+See the [GetCurrentMetricData API documentation](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) for a complete list and description of real-time metrics and the [GetMetric API documentation](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) for historical metrics.

-In a cell, you specify which data you wish to display by using the `Reference` tag.
+In a cell, you specify the data that you wish to display by using the `Reference` tag.
 The data can be a direct reference (i.e. data that is being drawn from Connect directly); it can be the result of a calculation (several metrics that have been somehow modified - see below); or it can be the name of an agent (see below).
+Note that cell data can also be static - you may want to display a heading for a column or description for a cell.

 #### Special note about SERVICE_LEVEL
 Thanks to `eaagastr` for pointing this out.

 SERVICE_LEVEL is an historical metric that requires an additional parameter: Threshold.
 This is because the metric is determining what the service level is of a queue and therefore needs the number of seconds that it should evaluate the service level over.

-For the time being, I've put a small hack into the code so that it doesn't throw an error when SERVICE_LEVEL is requested as a metric.
+For the time being, there is a small hack into the code so that it doesn't throw an error when SERVICE_LEVEL is requested as a metric.
 At the top of `get-historical-metrics.py` you'll see a variable which is `ServiceLevelThreshold` and it is set to 60 (seconds).
 This is static across all queues - you can change this value (between 1 and 604800 inclusive) but you can't set it individually per queue.

 In future, this might change - so that you can specify a different threshold per queue.
-If this is of interest, send me a message.
+If this is of interest, create a GitHub issue.

 ### Calculations
 Calculations allow you to take metrics and perform simple mathematical operations on them.
 For example, you may have three queues and wish to display the total number of callers for all three queues.
 To do this, you could use the following snippet: